 We have restored WWII Allied machines as well as Axis, including many extremely scarce German War Bikes, US armored and tracked vehicles, and WWI movie replica aircraft.

 Proudly, we have gathered up some WWI replica aircraft that were used in the film industry in the late 60’s and early 1970’s, portraying the life and events in WWI squadrons in fighting in Europe, and Turkey, for Aces High.

 Here is one of our Se5a British Fighter aircraft, displayed in Portland Oregon in 2012 for the Memorial Day gathering in Waterfront Park

 Battlefind.com will eventually be restoring the Blue Max Triplane, which is another member of our personal collection.
-This is the oldest complete Triplane in the world
+This is the oldest complete Triplane in the world.

 We have also been known to build the occasional hotrod as well, but the old farm tractors are beginning to call to me.
 This one was a real gem.